framps/raspiBackupDoc/en/src/backup-options.md

 No backup can be created on the root partition to protect against unintentional full writing of the root partition by the backup.
-It also makes no sense to store a backup on the system partition.
+It usually doesn't make sense to store a backup on the system partition.

-This option disables the test and a backup can be created on the root partition. root partition can be created.
+This option disables the test and a backup can be created on the root partition.

 **ATTENTION**:
 The system does not check whether the backup still fits on the root partition.